coreylynch00/PyC2Plus/README.md

 PyC2+ is a modular Python-based Command and Control (C2) framework designed for education and red team operations.
-It provides a central server, REST API backend, interactive operator CLI, and cross-platform agents.
+It provides a central server, REST API backend, interactive operator CLI, and various agent payloads.

 ------------------------------------------------------------------------